Sage and Brown Butter Ravioli with Roasted Acorn Squash

 • Finely chop half the sage leaves.
 Keep the other half of the leaves whole.

-• Slice acorn squash in half and scoop out seeds.
-Slice into 1/2-inch thick pieces.
+• Slice acorn squash in half lengthwise and scoop out the seeds.
+Slice each half into 1/2-inch thick slices.

-• Toss squash slices with olive oil, brown sugar, the chopped sage leaves, and some salt and pepper.
+• Toss squash slices with olive oil, brown sugar, the chopped sage leaves, the shallots, 1/2 teaspoon salt, and a few twists of black pepper.

-• Spread out in a single layer on a sheet pan (use two sheet pans if needed).
+• Spread the acorn squash out in a single layer on a sheet pan (use two sheet pans if needed).

 • Roast, without turning, until squash is tender but still holds its shape, 12 to 20 minutes.
 (Check the squash after about 10 minutes and then continue checking so you can remove it when ready.)